-What is the Pupil Premium?
+What is Pupil Premium?

-The Pupil Premium is a Government initiative designed to narrow the attainment gap between disadvantaged pupils and their more economically advantaged peers.
-The additional funding is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM").
+The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as "Ever 6 FSM").

 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.

 The Government believes that Head Teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 - the performance tables which show the performance of disadvantaged pupils compared with their peers

 - the new Ofsted inspection framework, under which inspectors focus on the attainment of pupil groups, in particular those who attract the Pupil Premium

 - the new reports for parents that schools now have to publish online and are available here.